WHAT IS NON-TRADITIONAL MISSIONS?

 2. Path of Least Resistance

-Here’s a second reason nontraditional missions easily take over.
+Here’s a second reason non-traditional missions easily take over.
 We live in a fallen world.
 Sinful humanity is hostile to God (Colossians 1:21).
 Unregenerate people do not naturally accept the things of God (1 Corinthians 2:14).
 Unbelievers are repulsed by the gospel’s stench (2 Corinthians 2:15-16).
 The growth of God’s kingdom is often imperceptible (Mark 4:26-29).
-Nontraditional missions can easily take over because they are easier than the mission of the church.
-They tend to be the path of least resistance.
-They’re often more natural, acceptable, and measurable.
-Famished people naturally want bread; they don’t naturally want Jesus.
-The world has a long list of acceptable (even laudable) endeavors; preaching the Word is not one of them.
+Non-traditional missions can easily take over because they are easier to advance than the mission of the church.
+It’s the path of least—or less—resistance.
+Famished people naturally want bread; they don’t naturally want Jesus John 6:27-28).
+The world has a long list of acceptable (even laudable) endeavors, but preaching the Word is not one of them.
 I can measure the purity of water; it’s much harder to measure the maturity of believers.
 Mission drift is a constant threat in any endeavor, especially in the Great Commission.
 Nothing less than supernatural strength will keep us on course.

 Lose the Mission, Lose the Church, Lose the Gospel

-There is a small nation in Asia known for its high number of missionaries with a buzz of nontraditional missions activity.
-It looks like a missions success story, except most missionaries are more connected to their programs than to local churches and doing little to advance the Great Commission.
+There is a small nation in Asia that is known for its high number of missionaries and their successful non-traditional missions activity.
+It looks like a missions success story, except most missionaries are more connected to their programs than to local churches and they are doing little to advance the Great Commission.
 Were every missionary to leave this country, it’s questionable if it would affect the church (except, perhaps, to free the church to grow as it ought).
 The problem is this: many of these missionaries have imported the idea that the mission of the church is as broad as the many good things Christians can do.
-They’ve forgotten the mission of the church, they’ve followed the path of least resistance.
 Despite good intentions, they’ve weakened the church.
 They’ve covered the church with kudzu.

 Biblical Principles to Guide Nontraditional Missions